linsizao/viteconf/README.md

 - 🔩 Universal Plugin Interface
 - 🔑 Fully Typed APIs

+## Contributing

+Feel free to submit a PR for small bug fixes such as a typo or small improvements.

+For work bigger in scope, please first [create an issue](https://github.com/stackblitz/viteconf/issues/new) to discusse the planned change.

+## Development

-To get started developing the website, we recommend using the "Start new PR" button above to open a fresh production-ready environment in [StackBlitz Codeflow](https://stackblitz.com/codeflow).
+To get started developing the website, we recommend using the "Start new PR" button above to open a fresh production-ready environment in [StackBlitz Codeflow](https://developer.stackblitz.com/codeflow).

 ## License